evanx/redex/README.md

 ## Alternatives

 We implement a number of processors to support some use-cases, especially around HTTP and Redis.
-Consequently it is also:
-- a ready-made implementation for some use-cases.
+Consequently Redex is a ready-made implementation for some use-cases.

 Where it is an alternative to other projects, I will "compare and contrast" here.
 (Please let me know of any that I am missing.)